Praqma/VersionedBinaryArtifacts/README.md

 ````
 ./gradlew publish -P release=false || ./gradlew publish
 ````
-will append '-SNAPSHOT' to version number in build.properties and publish the artifact to libs.snapshot.local
+will append '-SNAPSHOT' to version number declared in build.properties and publish the artifact to libs.snapshot.local

+# Resolving dependencies
+The binary dependencies needed for the build is, as mentioned, added to the build.properties file, separated by comma.

+_Snapshot artifacts can be based on both snapshots and release artifacts_ _Release artifacts can only be based on other release artifacts_

+Fetching the dependencies without building the project is done with:

+`./gradlew resolveDep`